-Agency trainer Jason Swenk launched a chatbot funnel which brought in over $250,000+ for his business.
-He used purchase behavior, or readiness to buy, segmentation to determine which leads he should contact personally in order to encourage the sale.
+Agency trainer Jason Swenk launched a chatbot funnel which brought in $250,000+ for his business.
+He used purchase behavior (or “readiness to buy”) segmentation to determine which leads he should contact personally.

-Users enter the bot from a lead magnet on Jason’s marketing site and sent into a qualifying sequence.
-Based on actions leads took inside the funnel, Jason could segment them into groups in order to see who was more likely to buy.
+Users entered the bot from a lead magnet on Jason’s marketing site and entered into a qualifying sequence.
+Based on actions leads took inside the funnel, Jason could segment them into groups in order to determine who was most likely to buy.
 Once they hit the end of his funnel, he’d contact leads with a voice note inside Messenger.

 This chatbot brought in a quarter of a million dollars for Jason with zero dollars in ad spend.

-Use the four behavioral segmentation techniques above to make your marketing efforts more effective, and get customers to spend more money.
+Use the four behavioral segmentation techniques in this guide to make your marketing efforts more effective and generate greater returns.